milaboratory/minnn/docs/source/reference_descriptions/sort.rst

 etc. The information about groups by which the sorting was performed is saved in output file, so warnings can be displayed if :ref:`consensus` action is used with unsorted groups.

-**Important:** sort action must be used before :ref:`consensus` action with the same groups in the same order in :code:`--groups` argument as in consensus action, otherwise the results of consensus action will be wrong!
+**Important:** sort action must be used before :ref:`consensus` action with the same groups in :code:`--groups` argument as in consensus action, otherwise the results of consensus action will be wrong!

 Sort action must be used after :ref:`correct` action, and not before it, because correcting barcodes will cause groups to be unsorted again.
 However, if correcting barcodes is not needed, sort action can be used right